Capture method — Demersal otter trawl

 Criterion score: 0.25 info

 North Sea, Eastern English Channel and Skagerrak and Kattegat

-There is currently no management for any of the gurnard species in the EU - there is no minimum landing size, no quota, and no effort, seasonal, temporal or technical regulations for the species.
+There is no management plan or total allowable catch (TAC) for grey gurnard in this area.
 For management purposes, information is required on landings, stock structure and biological data in order to achieve sustainable exploitation in the longer term.

-Grey gurnard is a bycatch species in demersal fisheries.
+Grey gurnard is a bycatch species in industrial and demersal (33% trawls and seines) fisheries.
 Catches are largely discarded.
 There is a potential for damage to seabed by trawling.
 Trawling is also associated with discarding of unwanted fish, i.e. undersized and/or non-quota and/or over-quota species.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler

 Japanese amberjack, Yellowtail or Seriola

 ReferencesICES Advice 2016, Book 6 http://ices.dk/sites/pub/Publication%20Reports/Advice/2016/2016/gug-347d.pdf

 ICES.
 2010.
 Report of the Working Group on Assessment of New MoU Species (WGNEW), 1115 October 2010, ICES Headquarters, Denmark.
 ICES CM 2010/ACOM:21.
 185 pp.